|

 whose true love was mortal.

-At eleven thirty, Herzog the apothecary opened the back door
+At half past eleven, Herzog the apothecary opened the back door

 of his shop.